nulib/kuyper-stat202/README.md

 **Make a commit**
 - Edit files in the project and save the changes
+- Click on the check box in the staged column for the changes you want to include in the commit
 - click on the `Commit` button in the `Git` tab
 - Write a brief commit message (e.g. `Updates the README with instructions on contributing to the project`)